CDFER/Captive-Portal-ESP32/README.md

 ### Further testing required
 - If you have a lot of tabs open in Windows 11 (and probably other desktop OS) it increases the load on the ESP32 DNS server.
 - HTML Webpage being served multiple times
+- Other ESP32 chip variants (all testing so far is on the ESP32 D0WDQ6 chip in the ESP32S module)
+- Test increasing the max clients connected up from 4 to max supported 10

 ### Future Dev Options to look into (Help or suggestions are appreciated):